CraftAcademyLabs/ca_course/week3/portfolio_challenge/02_setting_up_cypress.md

 ### Support
 The last folder we will look at it is the support folder.

-The support file is a great place to put reusable behavior such as Custom Commands or global overrides that you want applied and available to all of your spec files.
+The support file is a great place to put reusable behavior such as Custom Commands or global overrides that you want to be applied and available to all of your spec files.

 You can define your behaviors in a `beforeEach` within any of the `cypress/support` files.